tonethar/IGME-330-Fall-2021/projects/project-3.md

       - you MUST handle errors with either `.catch()` or `try/catch`
       - *do NOT use `XHR` or `jQuery.ajax()` with this project*

-3) Utilize at least 3 [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) classes in your project
+3) Utilize at least 3 [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) classes in your project:
+    - One of these MUST be a Global Navigation System component

 <hr>